 WebRTC enables browser-to-browser communication but can expose your real IP address even when using VPNs or proxies.
-In 2025, sophisticated detection systems specifically check for WebRTC leaks to unmask users hiding behind proxies.
+In 2026, WebRTC leaks remain one of the most critical privacy threats—modern detection systems now combine WebRTC IP data with timing patterns and ICE candidate counts to create sophisticated fingerprinting profiles that can track users across sessions.

 WebRTC (Web Real-Time Communication) enables peer-to-peer video, audio, and data sharing directly in browsers.
 To establish direct connections, it needs to discover your network addresses - and this is where leaks happen.